-The information presented here functions as a rupture with the constitutive discourse of chanson.
+The information presented here functions as a ‘rupture’ with the constitutive discourse of chanson.
 Rather than ignoring the success of this engagé single, the journalist places this information at the start of the piece, thus focusing the reader’s attention on the commercial nature of this particular song.
-The songwriting process is then the focus of the rest of the piece, but the traditional hierarchy at play within chanson discourse (that places commerciality firmly at the bottom of all concerns to do with chanson) is here inverted.
-This inversion constitutes a rupture in what we expect of a chanson singer-songwriter and his song.
+The song writing? process is then the focus of the rest of the piece, but the traditional hierarchy at play within chanson discourse (that places commerciality firmly at the bottom of all concerns to do with chanson) is here inverted.
+This inversion constitutes a ‘rupture’ in what we expect of a chanson singer-songwriter and his song.
 This allows a possible reconfiguration of the meaning of the genre for the twenty-first century; a meaning which begins to reconcile the inherent commerciality of chanson within the discourse.
 Renaud’s status as an engagé ACI post-2000, then, involves this reconciliation and thus engagement as it pertains to Renaud today involves a rupture of the genre rules of chanson.

 This rupture in expectation regarding the role of an ACI is again evident in articles that were published around two specific moments in Renaud’s private life: his divorce and subsequent descent into alcoholism in 2011, and the announcement of a forthcoming album, which triggered another public conflict between the ACI and his brother, Thierry Séchan, in 2015.
 Here, the focus is on Renaud’s private life, and the journalists report in detail on his failed marriage, his use of alcohol, his failing health, and his problematic relationship with his brother.
 We thus become privy to intimate details about the daily life of the singer-songwriter.
 For example, in an article published by Le Nouvel Observateur in November 2011, in which Thierry Séchan is interviewed about his brother, we learn that, when driving home from a restaurant whilst drunk, Renaud was stopped by the police but rather than arrest the ACI, the policemen instead ask him to pose for photographs with them.
 The article points out the irony of this situation by referencing the lyrics of ‘Où c’est qu’j’ai mis mon flingue?’
 (1980) in which the same request is made of the narrator singer-songwriter who proceeds to spit in the faces of the officers and refuses to sign their caps.
 However, ‘c’était avant que la France s’inquiète de sa déprime et mesure son addiction supposée à son médicament préféré, l'apéro anisé’.
 Renaud’s star status is reaffirmed in this piece, as we learn that he is not punished for his drink-driving in return for posing for photographs and signing autographs – an ironic inversion of Renaud’s supposed attitude towards the police.
 However, we also learn of the extent of Renaud’s alcoholism and its dangerous impact on his life and health.
 These are details that we would not expect to learn about an ACI, whose songs should speak for him, as we have seen.
 The knowledge of such personal details, then, again constitutes a rupture in our perception of the ACI and of chanson, and encourages new reconfigurations of their meaning through the emphasis on the emotional, personal response to Renaud’s condition that is not normally elicited in chanson discourse.
 Renaud therefore becomes a proponent of a new approach to chanson, which disrupts the established way of thinking about the genre.
-His engagement in the twenty-first century represents rupture (in Rancière’s terms) with the status quo of chanson and thus his status as chanteur engagé in present-day France has evolved to take on this new significance.
+His engagement in the twenty-first century represents ‘rupture’ (in Rancière’s terms) with the status quo of chanson and thus his status as chanteur engagé in present-day France has evolved to take on this new significance.